-Video and Audio calls should be HIPAA compliant and secure as mentioned above.
-HIPAA compliant video or audio call can be achieved by following Health Level-7.
+Mobile Video and Audio calls should be HIPAA-compliant and secure as mentioned above.
+HIPAA-compliant mobile video or audio calls can be achieved by following Health Level 7.

-You can choose what kind of a video call your platform will offer: on-demand or pre-scheduled.
-On-demand call stands for an instant call.
-Usually, this typeof call is more expensive.
-Pre-scheduled call is a call booked beforehand with a set date and time.
+You can choose what kind of mobile video call your software will offer: on-demand or pre-scheduled.
+On-demand call stands for an instant mobile call.
+Usually, this type of mobile call is more expensive.
+A pre-scheduled mobile call is a call booked beforehand with a set date and time.

 For conducting payment transactions in Sloboda Studio we usually go for some safe options like PayPal or Stripe.
-Offer users different options of paying – with a credit card or a digital wallet.
+Offer users different options for paying – with a credit card or a digital wallet.